-This course in computer security focuses on the foundation laid in CPSC 325 and 326.
-Students are presented with the legal rational behind the technical solutions studied in CPSC 325 and CPSC 326.
+This online course in computer security focuses on the ethical and legal rationale behind the technical solutions studied in CPIS 511.
 Criminal, civil, regulatory and intellectual property law will be discussed in the context of professional computer environments.
 Federal and State computer security statutes will guide discussions.
 Student reports and presentations will reinforce the subject matter.
 This course may not be used as an elective by Computer Science Master's candidates.
-Prerequisites: CPSC 325, 326.
+Co-requisite: CPIS 511.
+Prerequisite: Permission of the Information Security Graduate Coordinator.